 Turn from sin to God >> Repent >>

-Consequences for not repenting –
+Consequences of not repenting –

 Repentance is a lifelong process, and every Christian must go through it.

-sin, but we should not be acceptant of sin.
-Every sin we commit we should
+sin, but we should not be acceptant of it.
+Every sin we commit we should be in the process of repentance or at least recognize it as

 sin and flag it for future expulsion.
-To simply allow sin in our lives
+To simply allow sin

 (195g) Denying Christ